boowebb/imgorg/README.md

-musorg
+imgorg
 ======

-music organizer in ruby
+image organizer in ruby